-They also saw demonstrations of the Ospreys and Hanger jets that take off and land vertically on the ship because it doesn’t have the sling system needed for a traditional plane to take off.
+They also saw demonstrations of the Ospreys and AV-8B Harrier that take off and land vertically on the ship because it doesn’t have the arresting gear needed for a traditional plane to take off.

 Cale, who extended his time in the Marines by six months in order to go on his deployment, will be completing his commitment and returning to Gardner this summer.